 Maryland residents who do not qualify for Medicaid can purchase private health insurance through Maryland Health Connection.
 The average benchmark (second-lowest cost Silver) plan in Maryland costs approximately $435/month for a 40-year-old in 2026.

-These are estimates for an individual.
-Actual premiums depend on your age, household size, tobacco use, and the specific plan you choose.
+These estimates are for a 40-year-old individual on a benchmark Silver plan in Maryland.
+Actual premiums depend on your age, household size, tobacco use, and plan choice.
 Households with income between 100-250% FPL also qualify for cost-sharing reductions (CSR) on Silver plans, which lower deductibles and copays.
+Maryland runs its own marketplace through Maryland Health Connection.

 How to Apply for Maryland Medicaid

-4. In-person help — Visit your county human services office or a local navigator for face-to-face support.
+- In person: Visit your local human services office or a certified application counselor.

 Calculate Your Subsidy in Maryland